 Given that graduate and post-graduate programs in the UK are often shorter than those offered in other countries, students can surely pursue an education in the UK and make the most of their investment.
 UK and EU students at English universities are required to pay up to £9,250 per year.
 However, undergraduate tuition fees for international students’ admission in the UK vary considerably, starting at around £10,000 up to £38,000 or more for medical degrees.
 Social sciences and humanities degrees tend to cost the least, whereas, clinical degree programs are comparatively more expensive.
 But, when you combine the fees with the approximate cost of living in the UK (around £12,200 per year), then it can be difficult to manage your overall expenses.

 Such investments call for some serious budgeting.
-Considering that the total average cost of your undergraduate course in the UK or MS in the UK is estimated to be at least £22,200 per year, it will be a wise decision to reach out to study abroad consultants like Manya Education to help you plan your overseas education.
+Considering that the total average cost of your undergraduate course in the UK or MS in the UK is estimated to be at least £22,200 per year, it will be a wise decision to reach out to study abroad consultants like Manya – The Princeton Review to help you plan your overseas education.
 Remember, as mentioned above, most universities in the UK offer shorter programs compared to countries such as the US (three years for an undergraduate degree, and one year for a master’s degree), thus, you can easily subtract a year’s worth of the average fees and living costs from your budget.

 Studying in London is significantly more expensive than studying in any other place in the UK.
 The current student visa requirements for the UK specify that you must have at least £1,015 in your bank account for each month, amounting to £12,180 per year that you stay in the UK (anywhere outside of London).
 If you choose a university in London, you will need at least £1,265 per month, almost £15,180 a year.